 Why clarify and develop domains?

 Clarifying domains makes expectations about the distribution of work transparent.
 It supports making the contract between delegator and delegatees explicit and helps everyone understand who is responsible for what.
-A clear and easy to understand description of the area of responsibility and scope of authority to influence that delegatees have, helps clarify the part that each team or role keeper plays in the overall value chain.
+A clear and easy-to-understand description of the area of responsibility and scope of authority to influence that delegatees have, helps clarify the part that each team or role keeper plays in the overall value chain.
 It also supports effective organizational development by making expectations explicit.
-Regular evaluation of each domain’s design can reveal ways to improve them to enable greater efficiency, collaboration, and agility throughout the organization.
+Regular evaluation of each domain’s design can reveal ways to improve it to enable greater efficiency, collaboration, and agility throughout the organization.

 When domains are inadequately or insufficiently defined, stakeholders may have different assumptions about areas of responsibility and autonomy.
 As a consequence, both collaboration and distribution of work can suffer because of unnecessary or missed dependencies, double work, or work not done at all.